IBM/ocp-ipi-powervc/README.md

 - `domainName` the domain name to use for the OpenShift cluster.

 - `bastionMetadata` the location of the `metadata.json` file created by the IPI OpenShift installer.
-This parameter can have more than one occurance.
+This parameter can have more than one occurrence.

-- `bastionUsername` the default username for the HAProxy VM.

 - `bastionRsa` the SSH private key file for the default username for the HAProxy VM.

-- `enableDhcpd` defaults to `false.
-Enables updating the locally installed dhcp server.
+- `enableDhcpd` defaults to `false`.
+Enables updating the locally installed DHCP server.

 - `dhcpInterface` The network interface to listen for DHCPd requests.